dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 1. Command-line arguments
 1. `ASPNETCORE_` prefixed environment variable

-When a configuration value is set in host and application configuration, the host configuration is used.
+When a configuration value is set in host and application configuration, the application configuration is used.

 See [**Explanation** in this GitHub comment](https://github.com/dotnet/AspNetCore.Docs/issues/25626#issuecomment-1098616664) for an explanation of why in host configuration, `ASPNETCORE_` prefixed environment variables have higher priority than command-line arguments.